Skip to Main Content

 *Rates are for $300,000 in dwelling coverage

-The purpose of insurance is to share financial risk with another entity (an insurance provider), making a potential loss more manageable for the policyholder.
+The purpose of insurance is to transfer the bulk of financial risk to another entity (an insurance provider) to make a potential loss more manageable for the policyholder.
+In simpler terms, it’s cheaper to pay insurance premiums than it is to rebuild your home from the ground up.
 Factors that increase or decrease the amount of risk the insurance company assumes can heavily influence insurance premiums.
 Understanding the most influential factors that impact your home insurance rates may help you save money when purchasing a new home or starting a policy with a new insurance provider.

 Average home insurance cost by dwelling coverage amount